 The median price per square foot for industrial space in Los Angeles (CA) is $261 and is trending in only one direction: up.
 Meanwhile, the equivalent price per square foot for Warren (OH) ranges from $2-$11.
 Not only is real estate less expensive but so too are average salaries for skilled workers.
 An operations manager in Los Angeles earns $72.6K versus $60.K in Warren—a difference of 17 percentage points.
 (Source: Payscale, 2017).

-Allen also noticed another thing that’s inescapable about Warren, Ohio: it has a beautiful historic downtown.
+Alan also noticed another thing that’s inescapable about Warren, Ohio: it has a beautiful historic downtown.

-Allen realized that this downtown had possibility, but that it was under utilized.
+Alan realized that this downtown had possibility, but that it was under utilized.
 He notes that there is a generative effect that happens when you invest in residential real estate.
 Residential real estate in a city’s downtown creates foot traffic and demand for specialty retail as well as restaurants and cafes.
 To capitalize on this generative effect, Allen is doubling down on his investment in Warren, snapping up buildings downtown that are ripe for residential redevelopment, and giving bonuses to his employees who choose to make downtown Warren their home.

 When we wrote the book Maker City one of the questions we asked was whether the “downtown effect” could be replicated in smaller towns.

 Downtowns are dense; density drives innovation and creativity, which attracts young people and new businesses creation.
 Warren, Ohio is an example of how this can come together, with a visionary investor helping to stoke the system.
 (When we asked Allen about this he reminded us that he was a developer from Southern California … where creating more vibrant downtowns has been a concern for years, to counter the effects of 20th-century sprawl.)

 Jack Scott and Applied Systems and Technology Transfer